Lurk/bar/readme.md

 title: 'this is the blog'
 description: 'blog'
 # hash map to configure template free form, depends on a template
+# will be provided to template
 template_config:
   # if set to true BAR will fetch data from Cloudinary on a build time.
   should_unpack_cloudinary: false
 ```

+## Static files

+BAR will gather static files from:

+1. Path specified in `config.static_source_path`
+2. `static` directory in template
+3. Defaults from BAR (check out [robots.txt](#robots.txt) section)

+If file exists source it will be not overwritten with file from template or BAR.
+If however you want to overwrite file
+from template with your own version.
+For example if you want custom CSS, you can add it to the static folder of source.

+Only files with allowed extensions will be copied.
+Default list of extensions:

+- css
+- js
+- png
+- jpg
+- jpeg
+- gif
+- svg
+- webmanifest
+- ico
+- txt

+It can be customized with `config.static_files_extensions` param.

 ## robots.txt